-The final objection to the holy city as historical Jerusalem is the view that the holy city here refers to the people of God, just as 'the Sanctuary, the altar, the worshippers and the outer court' in the first part of the instruction in Rev 11,1-2.26 It is argued that, for the sake of may involve limited and selective destruction, it would be incorrect to equate this 'trampling' with the total destruction that overtook Jerusalem in AD 70.
+The final objection to the Holy City as historical Jerusalem is the view that the Holy City here refers to the people of God, just as 'the Sanctuary, the altar, the worshippers and the trampled by all the nations, everyone who tramples it will utterly mock it".
+Although the 'trampling' in Rev 11,2 may involve limited and selective destruction, it would be incorrect to equate this 'trampling' with the total destruction that overtook Jerusalem in AD 70.
 In this context, 'profanation' and 'desecration' more accurately convey the meaning of the 'trampling' of the Holy City.
 This verb refers to a moral, and not a physical, fall.
-22 The only connection between Rev 11,1-2 and the destruction of the city and temple in AD 70 is that the 'measuring' here signifies the rebuilding of the God's temple, understood as a metaphor for the people of God (see John and Gloria Ben-Daniel, The Apocalypse in the Light of the Temple: A New Approach to the Book of Revelation, Jerusalem: Beit Yochanan, 2003, 83-123).
-In this way, the Book of Revelation can be understood as a divine and theological response to the destruction of the temple in AD 70.
+23 The only connection between Rev 11,1-2 and the destruction of the city and temple in AD 70 is that the 'measuring' here signifies the rebuilding of the God's temple, understood as a metaphor for the people of God (see John and Gloria Ben-Daniel, The Apocalypse in the Light of the Temple: A New Approach to the Book of Revelation, Jerusalem: Beit Yochanan, 2003, 83-123).
+In this way, the book of Revelation can be understood as a divine and theological response to the destruction of the temple in AD 70.
 Written more or less at the same time, at the end of the first century, the Jewish apocalypses of 4 Ezra, 2 Baruch and 3 Baruch were also inspired by the second temple's destruction, as indeed much of apocalyptic literature had been inspired by the previous destruction and profanation of the temple and city (see J.J.Collins, Jerusalem and the Temple in Jewish Apocalyptic Literature of the Second Temple Period, International Rennert Guest Lecture Series 1(1998), Tel Aviv: Bar Ilan University, 1998, 4).
 It would thus appear that the main purpose of the apocalyptic writings is to offer a satisfying theological response to the temple's destruction, rather than simply evoking this historical event as a warning of God's impending judgment.

-23 E.g., Pope John Paul II in his Apostolic Letter Redemptionis anno (1984), frequently refers to Jerusalem as the holy city.
+24 E.g. Pope John Paul II in his Apostolic Letter Redemptionis anno (1984), frequently refers to Jerusalem as the holy city.
 The negative NT attitudes are thoroughly exposed by Walker in his Jesus and the Holy City, and summarized in the ninth chapter: "A New Theology: New Testament Reverberations", 291-308.

-24 For Christian attitudes to Jerusalem in the centuries following its rebuilding, see the final chapter of Walker's Jesus and the Holy City, entitled: "Afterword: Jerusalem in Christian Reflection", and also other articles by the same author: "Gospel Sites and 'Holy Places': The contrasting Attitudes of Eusebius and Cyril" in Tyndale Bulletin 41.1 (1990), and "Jerusalem in the Early Christian Centuries" in Jerusalem Past and Present in the Purposes of God, ed.
+25 For Christian attitudes to Jerusalem in the centuries following its rebuilding, see the final chapter of Walker's

+Jesus and the Holy City, entitled: "Afterword: Jerusalem in Christian Reflection", and also other articles by the same author: "Gospel Sites and 'Holy Places': The contrasting Attitudes of Eusebius and Cyril" in Tyndale Bulletin 41.1 (1990), and "Jerusalem in the Early Christian Centuries" in Jerusalem Past and Present in the Purposes of God, ed.
 Walker, rev. ed.
 Carlisle/Grand Rapids: Paternoster/Baker 1994.

-25 It should of course be noted that the theology of the city's holiness has changed from OT times.
-Historical Jerusalem is no longer holy because it is the place of God's presence on earth, but because it is the site where the world's redemption began with the sacrifice of Christ.
+26 It should of course be noted that the theology of the city's holiness has changed from OT times.
+Historical

+Jerusalem is no longer holy because it is the place of God's presence on earth, but because it is the site where the world's redemption began with the sacrifice of Christ.
 A small but striking piece of evidence for this theological shift comes from the archaeological findings of Bargil Pixner on Mt Zion, in Jerusalem.
 In the remains of the first century synagogue built there, it is possible to observe a change in the direction of prayer: this was no longer orientated towards the temple, but towards the site of Jesus' crucifixion and resurrection (see 'Church of the Apostles Found on Mount Zion', Biblical Archaeology Review, 16:3, May-June 1990, 24).